dwhensley/simple-kalman/README.md

 ### Compiling Zig

-Following the [instructions here](https://ziglang.org/learn/getting-started/#installing-zig) for your preferred method of installing the `zig` compiler on your target platform.
+Follow the [instructions here](https://ziglang.org/learn/getting-started/#installing-zig) for your preferred method of installing the `zig` compiler on your target platform.

 ### Compiling C